OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Survival

-The following provisions shall survive any termination of the Hosting Services: “_Ownership_”. “_Effect of Termination_”. “_Representations and Warranties_”. “_Correction of Errors.
-Limitation of Liability_”. “_Indemnification_”. “_Miscellaneous Provisions_”. and this “_Survival_” section.
+The following provisions shall survive any termination of the Hosting Services: "_Ownership_". "_Effect of Termination_". "_Representations and Warranties_". "_Correction of Errors.
+Limitation of Liability_". "_Indemnification_". "_Miscellaneous Provisions_". and this "_Survival_" section.

 Representations and Warranties Power and Authority